bitelxux/anagrams/anagrams.rst

 * About tests

-  An exhaustive test is run covering 100% of the words in the given dictionary
+  Exhaustive tests are running against every single word in the provide dictionary

 * About threading